Ph.D., University of Kentucky, 1971

 Director, School of Global Environmental Sustainability

 Colorado State University Distinguished Professor

 Diana served as President of the Ecological Society of America, the American Institute of Biological Sciences, and the Society of Nematologists.
-She is a recipient of many awards recognizing her research including the 2017 Eminent Ecologist from the Ecological Society of America, the 2016 Honorary Member award from the British Ecological Society, the 2015 Ulysses Medal from the University College Dublin, the 2013 Tyler Prize for Environmental Achievement, the SCAR President’s Medal for Excellence in Antarctic Research and the Soil Science Society of America Presidential Award.
+Diana received the 2017 Eminent Ecologist Award from the Ecological Society of America, the 2016 Honorary Member award from the British Ecological Society, the 2015 Ulysses Medal from University College Dublin, the 2012 SCAR President’s Medal for Excellence in Antarctic Research and the 2013 Soil Science Society of America Presidential Award.
 Wall Valley, Antarctica was named in 2004 to recognize her research.
-She is a Fellow of the American Association for the Advancement of Science, the Ecological Society of America and the Society of Nematologists and holds an Honorary Doctorate from Utrecht University, The Netherlands.
+She is a Fellow of the Ecological Society of America and the Society of Nematologists and holds an Honorary Doctorate from Utrecht University, The Netherlands.
 She is the Inaugural Director of the School of Global Environmental Sustainability at Colorado State University.
-She received a B.A. and Ph.D. at the University of Kentucky, Lexington.
+She received a B.A. in biology and Ph.D. in plant pathology at the University of Kentucky, Lexington.